-Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or Political & Legal Environment of Public Administration (PUAD 295).
+Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).

-Select another Social Science elective if ECON 220 is used in the Fundamental General Education Core.

-Select another General Education Elective if MATH 215 is used in the Fundamental General Education Core.
+- Select another Social Science elective if ECON 220 is used in the Fundamental General Education Core. - Select another General Education Elective if MATH 215 is used in the Fundamental General Education Core.